River Shannon: Course

-There are some tributaries within the Shannon River Basin which have headwaters that are further in length (from source to mouth) than the Shannon Pot source's length of 360.5 km, such as the Owenmore River, total length 372 km in County Cavan and the Boyle River, total length 392.1 km with its source in Mayo.
+There are some tributaries within the Shannon River Basin which have headwaters that are further in length (from source to mouth) than the Shannon Pot source's length of 360.5 km, such as the Owenmore River, total length 372 km in County Cavan and the Boyle River, total length 392.1 km with its source in County Mayo.

 The River Shannon is a traditional freshwater river for about 45% of its total length.
 Excluding the 63+1/2 mi tidal estuary from its total length of 224 mi, if one also excludes the lakes (L. Derg 24 mi, L. Ree 18 mi, L. Allen 7 mi plus L. Boderg, L. Bofin, L. Forbes, L. Corry) from the Shannon's freshwater flow of 160+1/2 mi, the Shannon, as a freshwater river, is only about 100 mi long.

 Apart from being Ireland's longest river, the Shannon is also, by far, Ireland's largest river by flow.
 It has a long-term average flow rate of 208.1 m3/s (at Limerick).
-This is double the flow rate of Ireland's second largest river, the River Corrib (104.8 m3/s.
+This is double the flow rate of Ireland's second highest-volume river, the short River Corrib (104.8 m3/s.
 If the discharges from all of the rivers and streams into the Shannon Estuary (including the rivers Feale 34.6 m3/s, Maigue 15.6 m3/s, Fergus 25.7 m3/s, and Deel 7.4 m3/s) are added to the discharge at Limerick, the total discharge of the River Shannon at its mouth at Loop Head reaches 300 m3/s.
 Indeed, the Shannon is a major river by the time it leaves Lough Ree with an average flow rate (at Athlone weir) of 98 m3/s, larger than any of the other Irish rivers' total flow (apart from the River Corrib at Galway).

 Distributaries

 The main flow of the river is affected by some distributaries along its course, many of which rejoin it downstream.
-The Blackwater river in County Clare rejoins the main flow below Thomond village.
 The Abbey River flows around the northeastern, eastern, and southern shores of King's Island, Limerick before rejoining the Shannon at Hellsgate Island.